Sepehr-A/Minesweeper/README.md

 # Minesweeper using HTML, CSS, JS
 <br>Use right click for setting flag
-<br>I created this for as my university project.
+<br>3 year ago, I created this as my university project.